Daniel-KM/Omeka-S-module-Cartography/README.md

 - Make the list of the fields of the style editor configurable.
 - Add a configurable list of styles in the style editor (or replace the fields used to edit styles).
+- Add the specific config of the wmts at the site level.

 Warning